Skip to main content Skip to home page

 Centering Pregnancy program

 In addition to your individual exams with your provider, you’ll have the option of spending another 90 minutes at each prenatal visit attending our CenteringPregnancy educational program.
-Baptist Health Deaconess prenatal professionals lead all 10 of these sessions.
+Baptist Health Deaconess Madisonville prenatal professionals lead all 10 of these sessions.

 Why group classes?
 We’ve found that moms-to-be tend to ask more questions about their health and get more detailed answers in group sessions than they might in one-on-one visits with their health professionals.
 Plus, you won’t need to sign up for separate childbirth classes.
 We’ll cover all of that information in these meetings.